Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Gay and bisexual men are at higher risk of developing certain cancers.
 Those cancers to be most aware of are discussed here.

 Gay and bisexual men are more likely to smoke, which increases their risk for lung cancer.
-More than 33 percent of gay and bisexual men smoke, compared with slightly more than 21 percent of heterosexual men.
-Because about 87 percent of people with lung cancer developed it as a result of smoking, the increased risk is clear.
+More than 33% of gay and bisexual men smoke, compared with slightly more than 21% of heterosexual men.
+Because about 87% of people with lung cancer developed it as a result of smoking, the increased risk is clear.
 If you have HIV, you also have a harder time recovering from lung diseases and may suffer more effects of smoking.

 Skin cancer is a common cancer in people of any sexual orientation.
 Those who have fair skin, had severe sunburns at a young age, and have frequent and prolonged sun exposure are at the greatest risk of developing skin cancer.
 Having close family members with melanoma also puts a person at higher risk.

 Prostate cancer tends to be more common in African-American men, those with a family history of prostate cancer, and men older than 50.
 Men who eat an unhealthy diet are also at an increased risk for prostate cancer.
 This type of diet includes a lot of high-fat dairy products and red meat.

 Some studies have shown that men may be at a higher risk for testicular cancer if they have HIV or AIDS.
 Testicular cancer tends to happen in younger men, or those between 20 and 54.
 Men who are white, who have undescended testicles, and who have a family history of testicular cancer are also at an increased risk.